floraison/fugit/README.md

 It can be combined, as in `9 0 * * sun%2,tue%3+2`

 But what does it reference to?
-It starts at 1 on 2019-01-01.
+It starts at 1 on 2019-01-01 (in the EtOrbi instance timezone, not the UTC "timezone").

 ```ruby
 require 'et-orbi' # >= 1.1.8